Billel Abdelkadous

 Billel Abdelkadous (born 22 May 1990) is a French footballer who plays as a midfielder or winger for Mondorf.

 Career

 Abdelkadous started his career with French side Amnéville.
 In 2011, he signed for BX Brussels in Belgium.
-In 2013, Abdelkadous signed for Algerian club RCA, where he made 22 league appearances and scored 2 goals.
-On 24 August 2013, he debuted for RCA during a 0–1 loss to CRB.
+In 2013, Abdelkadous signed for Algerian club RC Arbaâ, where he made 22 league appearances and scored 2 goals.
+On 24 August 2013, he debuted for RCA during a 1–0 loss to CRB.
 On 3 September 2013, Abdelkadous scored his first goal for RCA during a 2–1 win over USMH.

 In 2014, he signed for Vereya in Bulgaria.
 In 2016, Abdelkadous signed for Jordanian team Shabab Urdun.
 In 2017, he returned to Amnéville in the French fifth division.
 In 2018, he signed for French fourth division outfit Épinal.
 In 2019, Abdelkadous returned to Amnéville in the French fifth division.
 In 2021, he signed for Luxembourgish side Mondorf.